Guidance for small grant applications

 Applicant eligibility

-Grants are available to any civil society entity (for example, charity, Community Interest Company and other not-for-profit entities), local, national or international non-governmental organisation.
+Grants are available to any civil society entity (for example, charity, Community Interest Company and other not-for-profit entities), local, national or international non-governmental and governmental organisation.

 An application can be submitted on behalf of several eligible project partners.